 Note

-While the SHA-2 variants of PBKDF1 have no critical security vulnerabilities, PBKDF1 itself has been deprecated in favor of it’s successor, PBKDF2.
-Furthermore, FSHP has been listed as insecure by it’s author (for unspecified reasons); so this scheme should probably only be used to support existing hashes.
+While the SHA-2 variants of PBKDF1 have no critical security vulnerabilities, PBKDF1 itself has been deprecated in favor of its successor, PBKDF2.
+Furthermore, FSHP has been listed as insecure by its author (for unspecified reasons); so this scheme should probably only be used to support existing hashes.

 The Fairly Secure Hashed Password (FSHP) scheme [1] is a cross-platform hash based on PBKDF1 [2], and uses an LDAP-style hash format.
 It features a variable length salt, variable rounds, and support for cryptographic hashes from SHA-1 up to SHA-512.
 This class supports the standard Passlib options for rounds and salt, as well as a special digest keyword for selecting the variant of FSHP to use.
 It can be used directly as follows: